 - Doppler ultrasound.

 - Ventilation/Perfusion (VQ) scan.*

 * Most common imaging studies for diagnosing pulmonary embolism

 Even though pulmonary emboli can be very dangerous, they often respond well to prompt treatment.
-Your physician may administer medications such as clot-dissolving drugs to break up a clot.
-He or she may also prescribe anticoagulants (blood thinners) to help prevent the blood from clotting further and forming new clots.
+Your physician might administer medications such as clot-dissolving drugs to break up a clot.
+He or she might also prescribe anticoagulants (blood thinners) to help prevent the blood from clotting further and forming new clots.
 In serious cases, you might need surgery to remove a large, life-threatening clot.

 Prevention is Key

-To learn more about pulmonary embolisms and their relationship with DVT and pulmonary hypertension, visit the UPMC Heart and Vascular Institute website.
+To learn more about pulmonary emboli and their relationship with DVT and pulmonary hypertension, visit the UPMC Heart and Vascular Institute website.

 Editor's Note: This article was originally published on , and was last reviewed on .

 About Pulmonary Hypertension

 The UPMC Comprehensive Pulmonary Hypertension Program provides complete services for pulmonary hypertension (PH) and other lung diseases.
 We have specialists available for surgical and nonsurgical treatment of PH and related diseases like heart failure, HIV, and COPD.
 We have the largest multidisciplinary program in the U.S. and offer cutting-edge diagnostics and individualized treatment plans.
 We also are leaders in research for new treatments.
 Find a PH specialist near you.